Magisk-Modules-Alt-Repo/json-v2/README.md

 ## Developers

 Enhance your modules visibility in MMRL and supported apps!
-Create a file in `common/repo.json` with the following contents
+Create a file named `common/repo.json` with the following contents

 ```json
 {